Quick & Easy Bill Organization

-I don’t know about you, but I think I paid more late fees last year than I did when I wasn’t a steadily employed, mostly responsible adult.
-Let me assure you, there is nothing stylish about late fees.
 Technology made it easier to pay most bills, but also created a bit of organizational confusion.
-There are some bills paid automatically, others online and a few that require bank bill pay or check.
-Even the way they arrive is difficult to track, some bills arrive via email, others in regular mail and a few arrive in a coupon book at the beginning of the year.
+There are some bills paid automatically, others online, and a few that require bank bill pay or check (I know weird...who besides my parents even has checks?).
+Even the way they arrive is difficult to track, some bills arrive via email, others in regular mail and some, like my HOA, arrive in a coupon book at the beginning of the year.

 I’ve tried to simplify, but there are always a few companies that will not stick to the plan.
 To avoid confusion (and late fees) I created this handy monthly bill organizer (download for free here).
 That way, even if a bill accidentally goes to my junk mail, it won’t be overlooked.

 I still use a Financial Organizer to keep anything I might need for future reference or taxes.

 Organizing medical bills is it's own headache.
 I keep hard copies until I've reconciled the Health Savings Account ,with the Insurance Statement of Benefits, and the Medical Bills.
 I keep them in a Paperwork Organizer until I reconcile and pay them.
 Once they are paid I scan in anything I need for tax purposes and shred the rest.

 You thought you would love working from home, but the reality is you're having trouble staying motivated.
 Here are some easy ways to get and stay ...Read More

 Last week we began transitioning our office to work from home.
 It took a few days to make sure everyone had the necessary equipment and beginning ...Read More

 Here's some tips to help you deal with those times when childcare arrangements fail (or there is a worldwide virus outbreak), and it becomes necess...Read More